swiss-seismological-service/scrtdd/README.md

 If we want to process an origin we can run the following command and then check on scolv the relocated origin (the messaging system must be active).
 This is mostly useful when we want to relocate an origin on a running system and keep the relocation:

 ```
-scrtdd -O someOriginId --verbosity=3 --console=1
+scrtdd -O someOriginId [db and log options]
 ```

-For testing purpose we are more likely interested in not interfere with database and messaging system so we can use the `--ep` option and save the xml to file, finally open the file with scolv for inspection:
+For testing purpose we are more likely interested in not interfere with database and messaging system so we can use the `--ep` option and the relocated origin will be sent to the output as xml file.
+We can finally open the xml file with scolv for inspection:

 ```
-scrtdd -O someOriginId --ep - --verbosity=3 --console=1 >  relocated-origin.xml
+scrtdd -O someOriginId --ep - [db and log options] >  relocated-origin.xml
 ```

-Alternatively the `--ep` option can process origins contained in an XML file:
+Alternatively the `--ep` option (without `-O`) can process all origins contained in the input XML file:

 ```
+# dump origin
 scxmldump -fPAMF -p -O originId -o origin.xml --verbosity=3  --console=1
+# relocate

-scrtdd --ep origin.xml --verbosity=3 --console=1 [db option] > relocated-origin.xml
+scrtdd --ep origin.xml [db and log options] > relocated-origin.xml
 ```

 Also, as explained in the , we can use the ```--debug-wf``` option to help debugging.